-Now that you’re done with the basic outline of your cookbook, it’s time to start writing your recipe.
+You have decided to write a cookbook, and you have got the basic outline ready.
+Now it’s time to start writing your recipe.
 It’s easy to cook the recipe, but writing it might be a bit confusing for a first-timer.
 Here is a small guide on how to go about writing your recipes.

 The title of the recipe is the first thing anyone will see, so it has to be simple and right to the point.
 It should be the same everywhere, including the table of contents and should not differ.

 The yield is very valuable as it tells us the size and servings of the recipe.
 Knowing it beforehand helps to determine if the food is too much or less.
 It can be written in several ways.

 • Makes 3 servings, 9 as an appetizer